 Nir Eyal, author of “Hooked: A Guide to Building Habit-Forming Products” explains how you can build a habit-forming technology.
 Nir is a two-time entrepreneur of Silicon Valley and has taught the “Using Neuroscience to Influence Human Behavior” course at the Stanford Graduate School of Business as a Lecturer.
 His writing has appeared in Forbes, TechCrunch, Psychology Today and in NirAndFar.com his blog.

 Nir Eyal discussed his “Hook” theory at RocketSpace, which consists of four components i.e. Trigger, Action, Reward, & Investment.
-These components are essential for products to attach with users’ problems regularly enough for them to make a habit.
+These components are essential for products to attach to users’ problems regularly enough for them to make a habit.

 By forming strong user habits, a company enjoys several benefits to its essential point.
 This type of companies creates associations with “internal triggers” in user’s minds.
-This “internal trigger” implies users to come in the site without an external prompting.
+This “internal trigger” implies users to come in the site without external prompting.
 Habit-forming companies get users to prompt themselves to action by connecting their services to the users’ daily emotions and routine.
 Instead of relying on expensive marketing, these companies concentrate on making a service worth spending time on.
 Users formed a habit subsequently and think, “I am bored”, and quickly Facebook comes to their mind.
 Likewise, when they wonder, “What’s going on in the world?” and the instant thought occurs Twitter.

-The trigger is the actuator of a conduct—the spurs plug in the Hook Model.
+The trigger is the actuator of conduct—the spurs plug in the Hook Model.
 Triggers come in two sorts: internal and external.
 Habit forming technologies begin by alarming clients with outer triggers like an email, a link to the website, or the application symbol on a telephone.
-Clients start to shape relationship with internal triggers by spinning persistently through these hooks that wind up plainly connected to existing practices and feelings.
+Clients start to shape the relationship with internal triggers by spinning persistently through these hooks that wind up plainly connected to existing practices and feelings.
 Soon this hooks internally trigger the users each time they feel a specific way.
 The internal trigger turns out to be a piece of their standard conduct and framed the propensity.

 For instance, assume Sonia, a young woman in the USA, happens to see a photograph in her Facebook newsfeed taken by a relative from a country part of the State.
 It’s an exquisite photograph and since she’s arranging an excursion there with her sibling Peter, the trigger interests her.